 - How to Choose the Right Practice Setting

-Once you’ve started with these three critical topics, head to the Career Resource Center and visit the Resident Toolbox.
-Here, you will find job search tips for residents, a resident’s job search timeline, a checklist of job search documents, and more.
-Of course, the best way to learn about your options is to reach out to a Jackson Physician Search recruitment team member.
+Once you’ve gotten started with these three critical topics, head over to the Physician Career Resource Center and visit the Resident Toolbox.
+Here you will find job search tips for residents, a resident’s job search timeline, a checklist of job search documents, and more.
+However, the best way to learn about your options is to reach out to a member of the Jackson Physician Search recruitment team.
+We look forward to learning more about you and guiding you through the first physician job search process.

 Have more questions about the physician job search?